x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

     - For **Require Biometrics to access the app**, choose from the available options: **Not configured** (default), **On**, **Off** (app default).
 When selecting **On** or **Off**, administrators can choose to allow the user to change the app setting's value.
 Select **Yes** (app default) to allow the user to change the setting or choose **No** if you want to prevent the user from changing the setting's value.
 This setting is only available in Outlook for iOS.

       > [!IMPORTANT]
-      > If the account will be protected by an Intune App Protection Policy that requires a PIN to access the protected account, then the **Require Biometrics to access the app** setting should be disabled, otherwise the user will be prompted with multiple authentication prompts when accessing the app.
+      > If the account is protected by an Intune App Protection Policy that requires a PIN to access the protected account, then the **Require Biometrics to access the app** setting should be disabled, otherwise the user is prompted with multiple authentication prompts when accessing the app.

     - For **Save Contacts**, choose from the available options: **Not configured** (default), **On**, **Off** (app default).
 When selecting **On** or **Off**, administrators can choose to allow the user to change the app setting's value.
 Select **Yes** (app default) to allow the user to change the setting or choose **No** if you want to prevent the user from changing the setting's value.